wisdom-oss/docs/backend/gateway/README.md

 The url paths are referenced against the administrative port of the API gateway which usually is not publicly available.
-To connect to the port, look up the [Development Overview](../development/README.md) as the ways on how to connect to a service on the remote host are explained there
+To connect to the port, look up the [Development Overview](../development/README.md) as the ways on how to connect to a service on the remote host are explained there.

 ### Upstream
-A upstream is used to collect targets (in this case microservices) to which a request can be routed to, if a request reaches the upstream.
+An upstream is used to collect targets (in this case microservices) to which a request can be routed to, if a request reaches the upstream.
-A upstream may contain internal as well as external targets.
+An upstream may contain internal as well as external targets.
 A target is selected by using the Round-Robin-Algorithm

 ### Target
 A target is a single host that a request is routed to.
-A target is always a entry of a upstream.
+A target is always an entry of an upstream.
-There are no targets outside of a upstream.
+There are no targets outside an upstream.

 ### Service
 A service is _not_ a microservice for the gateway.
-It just is a entity for the gateway, on which things like plugins and other rules may be applied to that are valid, when accessing the service.
+It just is an entity for the gateway, on which things like plugins and other rules may be applied to that are valid, when accessing the service.
 A service always needs a host to be set.
-If the host is the name or ID of a upstream entity, all requests targeted at the service are sent to the upstream for further handling.
+If the host is the name or ID of an upstream entity, all requests targeted at the service are sent to the upstream for further handling.

 ### Route
 A route entity sets the path for a service under which it is reachable when